• Skip to main content

 • Traditionally, this recipe calls for frying the eggplant (aubergine) slices, not roasting them.
 However, I tried both ways, and I found that roasting the eggplant is just as delicious as frying while also being much healthier.

-• You can roast eggplant slices ahead of time and keep them in the fridge.
+• I like to the roast eggplant slices a day or two ahead of time and keep them in the fridge.

 • Feel free to use minced lamb or beef in making the meat sauce.